The Omarchy Manual DHH

 Getting Started

-Before installing Omarchy, you might want to consider Omakub, if you're new to Linux.
+Before installing Omarchy, you might want to consider Omakub.
 It's based on a more conventional desktop environment and built on top of Ubuntu — the most popular Linux distribution.
-It's less intimidating and less nerdy.
-But if you really are ready for the acquired tastes of Omarchy, go on.
+It's probably a better fit for someone brand new to Linux.
+But if, say, editing config files to change monitor settings or controlling everything with the keyboard doesn't intimidate you, do go on.

-Omarchy runs on Arch, so you must install that first:
+Omarchy runs on Arch Linux, so you must install that first:

-1. Download the Arch ISO, put it on a USB stick, and boot into the installer.
+1. Download the Arch Linux ISO, put it on a USB stick (use balenaEtcher on Mac/Windows), and boot of the stick.

-2. If you're on wifi, run iwctl, then type station wlan0 connect <tab>, pick your network, and enter the password.
+2. If you're on wifi, start by running iwctl, then type station wlan0 scan, then station wlan0 connect <tab>, pick your network, and enter the password.
 If you're on ethernet, you don't need this.

 • Move Navigation